ids-s1-20/project-team_404/README.md

 List any references here.
 You should, at a minimum, list your data source.

-Emil Hvitfeldt, *Friends*, electronic dataset, `friends` R package,
+Emil Hvitfeldt 2020, *Friends*, electronic dataset, `friends` R package,
 <https://github.com/emorynlp/character-mining>